 The article inside the magazine referred to President Kennedy as a new Adam.
 The analogy would be that Kennedy, like Adam being kicked out of Eden, would be kicked out of his place, the White House.
 The inside title, “Why There’s Trouble in the New Frontier” is partly colored blood red.

-A second example DInkin deemed significant was from June 14, 1963 edition of Life Magazine.
+A second example Dinkin deemed significant was from July 5, 1963 edition of Life Magazine.
 In it, there is a photo of President Kennedy riding in a motorcade in Germany.
 JFK is standing in the limousine looking back and to the side.
 There is a dark spot/defect on the back of his head that looks like a chunk of his scalp is missing.

 Inside this edition there are pictures of the president’s visit to Ireland.
 In one of the photos, there is a gravestone with the name John Kennedy on it.